- About us

 Information for Australian Citizens, Citizenship, Birth Registrations, Travel Advice, Visas to Australia or Papua New Guinea, may be found in the Australian Consulate-General (Services for Australians) section.

-Passport fees will increase on 1 January 2015.
+Overseas Application Fee and Mandatory Personal Lodgement from 1 July 2015.
 Read more about the new fees.